-The state of Washington appropriates funds to the community college system as a whole.
+The State of Washington appropriates funds to the community college system as a whole.
 The State Board for Community and Technical Colleges (SBCTC) then allocates monies to each college.
-SBCTC allocates state funding according to actual enrollments and increases funding for enrollments in certain high-priority courses - those that fill gaps or provides adult basic education.
-It also increases how much money districts received based on student performance.
-The increase in state appropriations in FY 2020 of \$2.2 million over FY 2019 is mainly attributable to salary COLA and benefit increases appropriated by the Legislature.
+In FY 2018, the SBCTC allocated funds to each of the 34 college's based on 3 year average FTE actuals.
+Additionally, the Supplemental Budget also reduces the general fund by the amount set aside specifically for Pension Stabilization.
+This method of allocation continued in FY21.
+The increase in state appropriations in FY 2021 of \$1.9 million over FY 2020 is mainly attributable to salary COLA and benefit increases, as well as additional funding for work on Guided Pathways, appropriated by the Legislature.